reka340/HandtrackingPresentation/README.md

 sidebar on the left, the current slide in the middle, and the live camera preview (with the detected hand skeleton and the current recognised gesture) on the right.
-The toolbar on top exposes PDF loading, the drawing tool, the colour and width picker, undo/redo, the presentation timer and the settings dialog.
+The toolbar on top exposes PDF loading, exporting an **annotated copy of the PDF**, the drawing tool, the colour and width picker, undo/redo, the presentation timer and the settings dialog.

 ![Presentation Helper main window with a loaded PDF](docs/images/01-main-window.png)